-Making Easter eggs is a long-time tradition that many families still enjoy doing.
+Making Easter eggs is a long-time tradition that many families still enjoy doing!
 However, because it’s a time-consuming process, fewer and fewer families partake in it.
-Use this tutorial to make gorgeous painted Easter eggs in just minutes!
+Use this tutorial to make a gorgeous painted Easter egg in just minutes!

 Now you can have the best of both worlds when you make these easy Easter-painted eggs!
 If you want to make beautiful decorations that you can display around the house (without fear of horrible aromas), this project is for you.